 Who to contact

-For children in Infant and Junior school, the class teacher provides help and advice about academic and social development.
+For children in the Infant school, the class teacher provides help and advice about academic and social development.
 In Secondary school, children are assigned a tutor who is responsible for academic and social welfare for a particular class.
-When children have to make academic choices at IGCSE, A Level and for university entrance, they get individual support and advice from our very experienced university entrance team.
 The senior management team is also available to discuss with you and advise you and your child on any problems or questions that you may have.

 “From my very first class at King’s when I was 13, the teachers and the other pupils immediately made me feel welcome and part of the family.
 When the opportunity of being a mentor was available, I was glad to take part – giving back to the school community that made me feel so welcome.”